 Foliage: Deciduous (dies back after flowering).
 Erect, leafy stems or lance-shaped linear leaves.
 Green or greyish-green.

 Flowers: Racemes, clusters or single nodding bell-shaped flowers.

 Soil: Fertile, moisture-retentive but well-drained soil (chalk, clay, sand or loam).
 Except for F. meleagris which prefers moist ground.
 Any pH.

 Conditions: Full sun or light dappled shade.
-Can be grown in any aspect, in either an exposed or sheltered location.
+Can be grown in any aspect.

 Type: Bulbous herbaceous perennial.